 Biography

 Ryan Dennis grew up on a farm in Canaseraga, NY.
-He taught creative writing at the University of Education Schwäbisch Gmünd, rode a bicycle from Boston to San Francisco, and was awarded a Fulbright to write about farmers in Iceland.
-Afterwards, he received a PhD from the National University of Ireland, Galway, and has lived in the west of Ireland for 8 years.
+He taught writing at the University of Education Schwäbisch Gmünd (Germany), rode a bicycle from Boston to San Francisco, and was awarded a Fulbright to write about farmers in Iceland.
+Afterwards, he received a PhD from the National University of Ireland, Galway.
+Since then, he has lived in the west of Ireland for 13 years and taught creative writing at various Irish universities.
+He is also the editor of the literary journal The Milk House, which focuses on writing about rural subjects.

 The first story he wrote, at the age of 14, was about the area myth of the Hairy Women of Klipnocky.
 It was published in the Canaseraga Creek Crier, the monthly flyer for the residents of the 500-person town.
 The experience taught Ryan the value of telling someone's story and giving voice to their experience.
-Since then, he has published fiction, essays, and poems in highly-recognized literary journals, as well as published the novel The Beasts They Turned Away (2021) with époque press.
+Since then, he has published fiction, essays, and poems in highly-recognized literary journals, as well as published the memoir Barn Gothic: Three Generations and the Death of the Family Dairy Farm (Island Press). as well as the novel The Beasts They Turned Away (2021) with époque press.

 Recent Publications and Life Notes